The Beginning of Forever

 So, Brennan's SO not the type of girl to speak out like that or say something like the 'b' comment, but I had rare, liberating moments like that and while the high sort of fades after a while and dread seeps in, it's totally possible.

 Also, sorry for all the 'dweeb' comments.
 Even as I write it, it feels so 1980s.
-But I really have no idea what teenagers in 1991 uses to call geeky nobodies.
+But I really have no idea what teenagers in 1988 used to call geeky nobodies.
 I was just born in late 1991, so…LOL.
 I'm weird, I know.

 Tell me what you think of this first chapter, though, 'cuz I'm just so nervous about this right now.